 Equity shares are dependent on the demand and supply structure.
 What happens in the stock market is, if investors see that the company is growing they will buy its shares which will increase the share prices.
 But if later, the company experience losses, people will sell their equity shares which will decrease the price of shares.
 Therefore, equity shares are dependent on the demand-supply schedule and are highly volatile.

-When there are fluctuations in the prices such a situation is known as volatility.
+When there are fluctuations in the prices, such a situation is known as volatility.
 And when it comes to equity shares, the prices are highly volatile.
 While it can benefit you a lot when share prices increase and are volatile it might also bring losses when the price goes down.
-And equity share prices face volatility very often.
+Equity share prices face volatility very often.

 Advantages of investing in Equity Shares